liamsparkles/HandPoseHuaweiProject/README.md

 ### While logged onto an Atlas, run the following commands to run the application

-To run the als.mp4 file, simply run (using python3):
+To run the als.mp4 file, navigate inside the OpenPoseConverted folder and simply run (using python3):

     python openposerun_optimized_delayshift.py